What information do we need to incorporate a new ApS in Denmark?

 The link to the Danish Business Registry you will find here:

-Also, we recommend, that you check if a website domain currently is in use with the preferred company name since that could indicate, that someone else is already using the company name.
-We recommend our clients to use Simply – but you can of course use any domain service provider of your own choice:
+Also, we recommend you check if a website domain currently uses the preferred company name since that could indicate that someone else is already using the company name.
+We recommend our clients to use Simply – but you can, of course, use any domain service provider of your own choice:

 2: Company address

-You will need a company address in Denmark, in order to incorporate the ApS.
+You will need a company address in Denmark to incorporate the ApS.

-If you do not have a company address already, then we have found a few virtual office address companies, that you can use.
+If you do not have a company address already, we have found a few virtual office address companies that you can use.

 Just contact them and inquire about their pricing.

 Say that you need an address for the company that can be used for the company registration.

-We have gathered 4 links for you here:
+We have gathered four links for you here:

 Some clients use their private address in Denmark as the company address, this is, of course, only relevant for residents of Denmark, and even though this is normally accepted by The Danish Business Authority, it is not officially allowed.